pchristensenB/box-salesforce-uielements-demo/appuser.md

 # Enable app users on your Salesforce Community demo
 The Salesforce Community demo can be setup to work with app users.
 In this demo we use the contact object on an account to create a Salesforce portal user and a Box App user.
+For more information about [Box App users](https://developer.box.com/guides/getting-started/user-types/app-users/)

 The process for enabling this process in this demo is as follows :